ANSWER: Not really, but it’s a damn good gateway to other things.

-My blog does emphasis the value of simple breathing exercises to calm ourselves.
+My web site emphasises the value of simple breathing exercises to calm ourselves.
 There are many different exercises you could identify and practice.
 I have included some and more can be gleaned from my other pages as well as Internet research.

 These exercises work for many people as they focus attention on our physiology – the workings of our bodies – and less on intricate psychological processes.
 Physiology seems to reach more of us than psychology!

-However, thinking about breathing is a simple beginning.
-It’s a gateway to many other ways of understanding ourselves.
-I’d ask you to think about controlled breathing – however you do it – as a step into many other important safe experiments.
+However, thinking about breathing is a beginning.
+It’s a gateway to many other ways of soothing ourselves.
+I’d ask you to think about controlled breathing – however you do it – as a gateway into many other important safe experiments.
 Controlled breathing is one step to take in affect regulation (to provide the official title for the process of soothing ourselves).
 On the subject of affect regulation there is a ton of research you can read, and, by way of a health warning, it is not very digestible.
-Affect regulation refers to the ability to maintain or increase positive feelings and well-being states and to minimise or regulate stress feelings and defensive states.
+Affect regulation refers to the ability to maintain or increase positive feelings and a state of well-being.
+There are many ways tominimise or regulate stress and the feeling that go with it.
+It is a helpful strategy in the treatment of depression and compassion fatigue.

 The idea of affect regulation is very old as it arises from the earlier, traditional psychological models.
 A living expert in this field is Allan Schore and he has two books of over 300 pages devoted to the topic.
 It is an important subject – infants and children have to learn how to control their responses to the world and carers are generally charged with helping that process.
 Some of us are more or less capable here.
 Therapy often exists to support and repair damage done in early years.
 Unfortunately, rather like the acquisition of language, it is less easy to put things right in later years.